Positions

 Marine Strategy Framework Directive (MSFD)

 The EU's Marine Strategy Framework Directive (MSFD) is an important political approach to protecting and sustainably using the marine environment.
-It obliges member states to take measures to achieve "good environmental status" in all European seas by 2027.
+It obliges member states to take measures to achieve a "good environmental status" in all European seas by 2027.
 The directive provides a clear framework to counteract environmental pressures such as overfishing, pollution and habitat destruction.
 At the same time, it promotes scientific research to better understand the impact of human activities on the ocean.
-The MSFD lays the foundation for the long-term protection of European marine areas, the goals of which have had to be repeatedly postponed into the future due to failure to achieve them.
+The MSFD lays the foundation for the long-term protection of European marine areas, the goals of which have been postponed again and again after repeated failures to achieve them.
 We urgently call for these rules to be continued and for compliance measures to be significantly strengthened.

 -